Simran-Jit-Singh/Cucumber-Ruby/README.md

 The cucumber hooks takes care of starting and stopping the service.

-@Before starts the service on local machine on port 6001 This execute before the start of every scenario
+@Before starts the service on local machine on port 6001 This execute before the start of every scenario.

 @After starts the stop the service running on port 6001 This executes after the end of every scenario.